RandomByte/hercules-legacy/README.md

 I'm using **HC-SR501 PIR** Motion Detectors.
 Citing from the [spec](https://www.mpja.com/download/31227sc.pdf) they run with 5V and have a range up to 7 meters.
 I have them set to *repeat trigger mode*, *full sensing distance* and *shortest delay*.

 In my case each motion detector is connected to an [Onion Omega](https://onion.io/) which runs OpenWRT.
-The linux is actually the only reason why they are running Node.js for this job.
-Feel free to do this in C with the same or any other microcontroller as long as it can provide the neccessary 5V and has some sort of connectivity.
+The fact that they run Linux is actually the only reason why they are running Node.js for this job.
+Feel free to do this in C with the same or any other microcontroller as long as it can provide the necessary 5V and has some sort of connectivity.

 ### Light sensor
 Find the corresponding project here: [github.com/RandomByte/esp8266-mqtt-light-sensor](https://github.com/RandomByte/esp8266-mqtt-light-sensor)